 A full briefing, and training for anyone that wants it, will be provided.
 A number of Watch Points on or near the road are marked on large scale Ordnance Survey maps.
 Each participant will be allocated a Watch Point, and go to it around one and a half hours before sunset, and stay there until about 15 minutes after sunset.
 The location and activity of all Grouse seen or heard will be marked on a map (recording instructions and a map will be provided).
 A population estimate can be made by collating all the observations.

-The methodology is very straightforward, and will be explained at the Briefing Meeting for new participants.
+The methodology is very straightforward, and will be explained in a survey briefing and reference to various websites.
 In addition, if you want you can have “on the job” training on the first survey date you can attend, rather than go to a Watch Point on your own.
 Subject to COVID-19 restrictions, we hope to return to a Briefing Meeting for new participants in 2002.

-So we can plan, every participant will be asked at the briefing to complete a form, indicating which of the count dates you can attend, watch-point preferences, and contact details.
+So we can plan, every participant will be asked to complete a form, indicating which of the count dates you can attend, watch-point preferences, and contact details.
 People who have helped before, and who did not attend the briefing, can follow these links to download the relevant documents:

 It can get very cold or wet, so please bring plenty of warm and weatherproof clothing.